nss-evening-web-development/curriculum/src/data/curriculum/client/week-09/01l-user-author-refactor.md

 In this lab, ensure that users:

 - IDs are on authors that they create
-- can only read authors they created (this includes filtered data like favorites)
+- can only READ authors they created (this includes filtered data like favorites)
-- can only edit authors they created
+- can only EDIT authors they created
-- can only delete authors they created
+- can only DELETE authors they created